mahuthu/informatics/api/README.md

 2. Create an IAM role with necessary permissions for CodeDeploy.

-3. Install AWS CLI and configure it with your AWS credentials.
+3. Use putty SSH to connect and configure the ec2 instance.

 4. Create a CodeDeploy application and deployment group.

 5. Configure the scripts, buildspec.yml, appspec.yml file for CodeDeploy   deployment.

 6. Push your changes to the AWS CodeCommit repository.